luapower/luapower-all/tr.md

 ligated "fi" pairs.
 Some OpenType fonts contain cursor positions for such ligatures which are used in this case if available.

-Duplicate cursors are not pruned, and there are many of those.
-For example, the last cursor of the glyph run of any segment is the same as the first cursor of the glyph run of the next segment.
-Similarly in the case of lines with mixed LTR/RTL runs, there will be cursors pointing at the same offset in the logical text, but having different on-screen positions and direction of movement.
-Cursors are also duplicated for all the secondary codepoints of a grapheme.
-It is left to the cursor navigation API to skip duplicate cursors according to various options.
+Duplicate cursors are not pruned, and there are many of those:

+  * the last cursor of the glyph run of any segment is the same as the first cursor of the glyph run of the next segment.
+  * the last cursor position on a wrapped line is the same as the first cursor position on the next line.
+  * lines with mixed LTR/RTL contain cursors pointing at the same offset in the logical text, but having different on-screen positions and direction of movement.
+  * the secondary codepoints of a grapheme duplicate the cursor at the start of the grapheme.

+It is left to the cursor navigation API to skip duplicate cursors according to various options and parameters.

 ### Subtle points